 Laissez les bons temps rouler, Brooklyn!

 Carnival season is upon us, and a parade of New Orleans-style Mardi Gras parties and events is rolling out across the borough.
-There may still be snow on the ground, but on Fat Tuesday the Big Apple will masquerade as the Big Easy, with bars hosting Cajun and brass bands, pouring bayou brews and cocktails, and serving up gumbo and king cake.
+There may still be snow on the ground, but for the next five days, the Big Apple will masquerade as the Big Easy, with bars hosting Cajun and brass bands, pouring bayou brews and cocktails, and serving up gumbo and king cake.

 Two Boots Brooklyn may have closed, but its former owners are still throwing their annual Mardi Gras party.
 Now taking place at South Slope’s Fifth Avenue Party Hall, the event will a buffet of food, such as seafood gumbo, jambalaya, alligator, and crawfish boulettes, plus bartenders mixing up Creole lemonades, hurricanes, and Sazeracs.
 Live music will be provided by Jellyroll Fats & the Zulu Kings, playing swampy funk, soul, and New Orleans classics.